Leiren/Npanel/README.md

 #	Backup
  > Npanel has auto backup and restore, it is safe to backup but not required

- - on Linux is all the data you can backup are in /opt/Npanel/AutoBackup
+ - on Linux all the data you can backup are in /opt/Npanel/AutoBackup

  - on Windows The Npanel folder is your backup indeed.